rinzler75/Python-Rema-Thareja/README.md

 # Solution of the Book Python-Rema Thareja
-# Uploaded For the Copy of it
+# Solved Programming Examples from the Book.